What Is PTSD?

 PTSD and Substance Abuse

 Our trauma-informed outpatient addiction treatment programs offer a range of therapies, including evidence-based psychotherapies such as cognitive-behavioral therapy (CBT), eye movement desensitization and reprocessing (EMDR), and motivational interviewing.
 We also offer experiential therapies that support our clients in achieving their long-term recovery goals.
 These therapies can help uncover the root causes of post-traumatic stress disorder and substance abuse problems, making it easier for clients to make lasting changes.
 Reach out now to learn more.
-Call 866-843-0545 today to learn more about our PTSD treatment program, or submit this online form to connect with one of our staff.
+Call [Direct] today to learn more about our PTSD treatment program, or submit this online form to connect with one of our staff.- About the Author

 - Latest Posts